Regis Prograis: WBC light welterweight champion

-Second title run

 Prograis faced the unbeaten Juan Heraldez on October 31, 2020, on the undercard of the Gervonta Davis and Leo Santa Cruz Showtime pay-per-view.
 He won the fight by a third-round technical knockout.
 Prograis dropped his opponent with a straight left early in the final round of the bout and finished him with a flurry of punches at the 1:23 minute mark.
 Prograis faced Ivan Redkach on the undercard of Jake Paul vs. Ben Askren on April 17, 2021.
 The fight was stopped in the sixth round, due to an accidental low blow that rendered Redkach unable to continue competing.
 Prograis won by technical decision, with two scorecards of 60–54 and one scorecard of 59–54.
-The results was immediately overturned however, as Georgia regulations state that a boxer who is unable to continue after being hit with an unintentional low blow shall be declared the loser by a technical knockout.
+The result was immediately overturned however, as Georgia regulations state that a boxer who is unable to continue after being hit with an unintentional low blow shall be declared the loser by a technical knockout.
 His third and final non-title bout, before making his second attempt at a world title, took place on March 19, 2022, against Tyrone McKenna.
 Prograis won the fight by a sixth-round technical knockout.